code-with-amitk/Code-examples/System-Design/Concepts/CI-CD/README.md

 <a name=cd></a>
 ## CD(Continious Delivery)
-A approach where software is continuously brought into production with the help of a continuous delivery pipeline.
+After CI, new changes are released to customers quickly in a sustainable way.
+Here software is continuously brought into production with the help of a continuous delivery pipeline.
+- Automated testing is taken care in [CI](#ci)
+- Automated release process and you can deploy your application at any point of time by clicking on a button, taken care in CD.

 <a name=p></a>
 ### A. Phases of CD